 At Air Partner, we ensure that we bespoke an aircraft charter to best suit our customers’ needs – whether that be a smaller Citation XLS for leisure or a VIP configured aircraft for music tours with entourage.
-In fact, we have seen a real increase in enquiries for our larger aircraft and some intrigue around 'Which Private Jet has the longest range?'
+In fact, we have seen a real increase in requests for our larger aircraft and some intrigue around 'which private jet has the longest range?'

 The answer to what private jet has the longest range really depends on what you define as a private jet.
 There are the conventional private jets familiar to the world's elite and Hollywood film fans alike.
 Then there are the VIP airliners; these are essentially the same airliners that anyone might experience plying their trade with the scheduled airlines around the globe, but in this instance they have been re-purposed as truly exceptional private jets.

 If you're curious as to what kind of range your budget will stretch to; read on.

 1. VIP Dreamliner - 15,000KM range, 17 hours flying

 Available on the private jet charter market right now is a Boeing 787-800 'Dreamliner'.
 As an airliner it was designed to carry up 335 passengers and their bags, but this beautifully appointed example boasts just 40 seats.
 Costing $225million new, plus VVIP fit out costs probably in excess of $100million on top.
 This is not an economy option.

 However, for that kind of money it can achieve a range of more than 15,000 km, flying up to 17 hours before refuelling.
 To put that into perspective, that's not too far short of the longest range 'off the peg' airliner in production; the Boeing 777-200lr, with a published range of 16,700km.
 With endurance like that (and enough spare crew onboard) you can pretty much fly between any two descent sized airports on the planet.
 And in some style too.